Back to docs

 • Automation hooks — Auto-timestamps, scratchpad reminders

-Think of it as a “documentation kit” for your projects, with AI-aware features built in.
+Structured documentation, autonomous execution, and guided workflows — built for Claude Code.
 Instead of spending tokens explaining your project in chat, maintain living documentation that gives AI immediate understanding.

 #Installation